Promoting Equal Opportunity in the DFG Funding System

 At the DFG, equal opportunity is considered to be a management-level task.
 The President, Secretary General and statutory bodies of the DFG therefore work actively to improve equal opportunity in the German research system.
 There is also a Vice-President who is responsible for this issue and who represents it on behalf of the DFG both internally and externally.

 The DFG aims to continually increase the proportion of women serving on its statutory bodies.
+The target set in 2017 of at least 30% female members has already been achieved in most cases.
+For the review process, the DFG has also defined targets for specific subject areas and programmes.
 Up-to-date information on this is available in the equal opportunity monitoring report.

 Cross-departmental cooperation at working level takes place through a working group at Head Office which meets regularly, “Equal Opportunity in the Research System”.
 All areas of the organisation have employee representatives in this working group.
 At the meetings of this working group, suggestions, enquiries and problems are discussed and joint solutions are developed.